yatt-code/claimbot/docs/05-development-plan-claimbot.md

     *   **Admin User Management**: Implement `UserTable` with `AddUserModal` and `EditUserModal` for CRUD operations on users.
     *   **Audit Logs View**: Develop `AuditLogTable` for system activity tracking.
     *   **Reports & Export**: Implement `ReportFilterPanel` and `ExportButtons` for generating monthly reports (CSV, Excel).
-    *   **Comprehensive Testing**: Conduct end-to-end system testing, performance testing, and UAT.
+    *   **Comprehensive Testing**: Implement and expand backend integration tests, implement frontend component/page/utility tests, review existing tests, and document the testing strategy.
+This is an ongoing activity throughout Phase 4 and beyond.

 ### Phase 5: Deployment & Monitoring (Week 9)